containers/bootc/manpages-md/bootc-install-to-disk.md

     suppresses the check; use this when you know the issues it might find are addressed.

-Two main reasons this might fail:

-\- Forgetting \`\--target-no-signature-verification\` if needed - Using a registry which requires authentication, but not embedding the pull secret in the image.
+A common reason this may fail is when one is using an image which requires registry authentication, but not embedding the pull secret in the image so that updates can be fetched by the installed OS \"day 2\".

 **\--disable-selinux**